WHAT WE DO

 CQ Strategies trainings include small and large group activities, paired and small group structured dialogues (concentric circle activities, case study discussions, etc.), experiential simulations, and / or videos followed by discussion.
 In all cases, participants are continuously asked to connect and apply workshop content with their everyday personal and work experiences.
 Within the training environment, 2 or more consultants are present to employ keen observation of nonverbal behaviors, track audience engagement and participation, monitor the group dynamics of who is less or more vocal, and constantly assess the flow and sequencing of activities in real time.

 Each trainer brings their own perspective, offering personal stories to clarify points and to add a human touch to concepts that are at times challenging to understand.
-We find that the diversity of perspectives shared by the trainers significantly impacts the participants’ ability to feel secure and safe enough to summon the personal courage that is needed to embrace learning in this work.
+We find that the diversity of perspectives shared by the trainers significantly impacts the participants’ ability to feel secure enough to summon the personal courage that is needed to embrace learning in this work.